faznaimov/ml/README.md

 ## ABOUT

-The repository was created to track my progress in ML related topics in order to organize my knowledge and goals.
-Includes ML projects and programming showcases in Scikit-Learn, TensorFlow and Keras.
+The repository was created to track my progress in Machine Learning related topics in order to organize my knowledge and goals.
+Includes machine learning projects and showcases in Scikit-Learn, TensorFlow and Keras.

 ## TABLE OF CONTENT
 - [My Road to ML](#My-Road-to-ML)